 The UnionDocs Summer Documentary Lab is a 5-week program for a select group of emerging filmmakers from the US and abroad.
 Based in one of NYC’s most exciting neighborhoods, Williamsburg, Brooklyn, the program explores contemporary approaches to documentary film, offers a stronger understanding of the best practices and business of production, and helps develop the foundation of your independent project.

-The program consists of screenings, seminar discussions, professional development sessions, critique, mentorship, many master classes with guest artist and industry professionals and weekly visits to relevant sites around New York City.
+The program consists of screenings, seminar discussions, and professional development sessions.
+Critique, and mentorship will be offered during a series of master classes with guest artists, industry professionals, and weekly visits to relevant sites around New York City.
 The Summer Documentary Lab exposes participants to a diverse set of creative documentary practices from around the world, encouraging experimentation and discovery.
 Drawing inspiration from the worlds of art, anthropology and activism, it should not be mistaken for an industrial, journalistic, or traditional documentary training.
-In an article in The New York Times, film scholar Scott MacDonald, remarked, “UnionDocs has a healthy sense that the older definitions of what constitutes ‘experimental’ cinema and what constitutes ‘documentary’ are up for grabs.”
+In The New York Times, film scholar Scott MacDonald, remarked, “UnionDocs has a healthy sense that the older definitions of what constitutes ‘experimental’ cinema and what constitutes ‘documentary’ are up for grabs.”

 We bring together an exciting international group, and this peer interaction is a big asset to the program.
 Up to five participants will have the option to stay in the UnionDocs residency, an affordable and convenient housing option for international or out of town guests.
 Regular readings and assignments for seminars stimulate creativity, open discussion and debate, and offer a common set of references for the group.
 Participants will engage in writing a treatment and fundraising proposal for their project and edit a sample trailer to begin seeking potential funders and producers.
 A formal pitching session and a proposal evaluation are the final results of the five week experience.